PAIDiPaidThis.com

 Vet x-ray cost in the UK: what you actually pay

 An x-ray helps your vet see bones, the chest and the abdomen when something is wrong, from a suspected fracture to a swallowed object.
-The cost is rarely just the image itself, because most pets need sedation or a short anaesthetic to stay still, and that is often the bigger part of the bill.
-The real bills below show what owners across the UK have actually paid.
+The cost is rarely just the image itself.
+Most pets need sedation or a short anaesthetic to stay still, and that is often the bigger part of the bill.
+The real bills on this page show what owners across the UK have actually paid, not a list price plucked from a website.

 The quick version

-• The quoted price usually bundles the x-ray with sedation or anaesthetic, which many pets need to stay still.
+• The quoted price usually bundles the x-ray with sedation or anaesthetic, which most pets need to stay still for a clear image.

-• More views cost more, so a single leg x-ray is cheaper than a full chest and abdomen series.
+• More views cost more.
+A single leg x-ray is cheaper than a full chest and abdomen series taken from several angles.

-• A specialist reading the images, or referral to an imaging centre, adds to the cost.
+• A specialist reading the images, or referral to an imaging centre, adds a separate fee on top of the scan itself.

-• Corporate-owned practices average around 18.3% more than independents for the same work.
+• Corporate-owned practices average around 18.3% more than independents for the same work, according to the CMA.

 What people actually paid